 An introduction to speech analysis, criticism, and history.
 Emphasis is placed on developing an understanding of the role of speech in modern society.
-Offered during second semester of each year.

-3103 Voice and Phonetics

-A course intended to develop clear articulation and enunciation, correct pronunciation, proper vowel placement, and control of the speaking voice.
 Offered each semester.

+3103 Voice and Phonetics A course intended to develop clear articulation and enunciation, correct pronunciation, proper vowel placement, and control of the speaking voice.
+Offered each semester.
-3205 Oral Interpretation

-Study of and practice in the techniques of oral interpretation of literature.
+3205 Oral Interpretation Study of and practice in the techniques of oral interpretation of literature.
 Offered during first semester of each year.

-3210 Introduction to Speech Correction

-A study of the nature, causes and treatment of speech disorders and defects, designed to give classroom teachers basic skills in working with the speech-defective child.
+- 3210 Introduction to Speech Correction A study of the nature, causes and treatment of speech disorders and defects, designed to give classroom teachers basic skills in working with the speechdefective child.
 Prerequisite: Speech 3103.
-Offered every semester.

-3215 Fundamentals of Argumentation and Debate

-A course designed for those who wish to understand the basic techniques of formal argument.
+Offered during first semester of each year. - 3215 Fundamentals of Argumentation and Debate A course designed for those who wish to understand the basic techniques of formal argument.
 Preparation of briefs for participation in debate on timely issues.
 For entering freshman with two years of high school debate experience who have not yet completed the Foundation requirements, admission to the course may be granted on the basis of a departmental proficiency examination.
-Offered during first semester of each year.

-3216 Speech and the Democratic Process

-A study of the role of public speaking in our society with practice in the deliberative speech of the legislative assembly.
-Offered during second semester of alternate years only, beginning with 1966-67.
+Offered during first semester of each year. - 3216 Speech and the Democratic Process A study of the role of public speaking in our society with practice in the deliberative speech of the legislative assembly.
+Offered during second semester of each year. - 3305 The Oral Interpretation of Literature: Problems and Projects A course designed to develop deeper intellectual and emotional response to the meaning of literature.

-3230 Language and Thought: General Semantics

-Analysis of the influence of verbal habits in human affairs.
-Emphasis on the study of communication problems such as conflict, confusion, prejudice; practice in developing accuracy and precision in the use of verbal symbols.
-Offered during second semester of alternate years only, beginning with 1967-68.

-3305 The Oral Interpretation of Literature: Problems and Projects

-A course designed to develop deeper intellectual and emotional response to the meaning of literature.
 Emphasis on independent preparation and performance of longer programs, according to the student's interests and needs.
 Prerequisite: Speech 3205.
-Offered during second semester of alternate years only, beginning with 1966-67.
+Offered during second semester of alternate years only, beginning with 1968-69.

-3306 Techniques of Public Discussion

-The principles and methods of group deliberation.
+3306 Techniques of Public Discussion The principles and methods of group deliberation.
 Participation in and leadership of various forms of group inquiry - the forum, colloquy, symposium, case conference, and others.
-Offered during second semester of alternate years only. beginning with 1967-68.
+Offered during second semester of alternate years only, beginning with 1967-68.

-3312 Voice Science

-A study of the vocal anatomy; the physical processes involved in speech production, including respiration, phonation, and articulation.
-Prerequisite: Speech 3102, 3210.
-Offered during first semester of each year.
+- 3312 Voice Science A study of the vocal anatomy; the physical processes involved in speech production, including respiration, phonation, and articulation.
+Prerequisite: Speech 3103, 3210.
+Offered during second semester of each year. - 3313 Introduction to Speech and Hearing Therapy A study of the nature, etiology, and thearpy techniques relating to the disorders of articulation, voice, delayed speech, and stuttering.

-3313 Functional Disorders of Speech

-A study of the nature, etiology, and thearpy techniques relating to the disorders of articulation, voice, delayed speech, and stuttering.
 Investigation of current theories and recent experimental work is included.
 Prerequisite: Speech 3103, 3210, 3312.
-Offered during second semester of alternate years only, beginning with 1966-67.

-3314 Organic Disorders of Speech

-The nature, etiology, and thearpy techniques relating to speech disorders resulting from cleft palate, cerebral palsy, aphasia, and other organic problems.
+Offered during first semester of each year. - 3314 Methods of Speech and Hearing Therapy The nature, etiology, and therapy techniques relating to speech disorders resulting from cleft palate, cerebral palsy, aphasia, and other organic problems.
 Investigation of current theories and recent experimental work is included.
-Prerequisite: Speech 3103, 3210, 3312.
-Offered during second semester of alternate years only, beginning with 1967-68.
+Prerequisite: Speech 3103, 3210, 3312, 3313.
+Offered during second semester of each year.